satohshi/pb-option-builder/README.md

     fields: 'id,title,expand.comments(post).user,expand.comments(post).message,expand.tags.id,expand.tags.name'
 }
 ```
-Writing options manually like this is very error-prone and hard to read/maintain.
+Writing options manually like this is very error-prone, and makes the code very hard to read/maintain.

 This option builder allows you to write it like this instead:
 ```js